veny/GearmaNode/README.md

 * **timeout** - when the job has been canceled due to timeout [Client/Worker]
 * **close** - when Job#close() called or when the job forcible closed by shutdown of client or worker [Client/Worker]
 * **error** - when communication with job server failed [Client/Worker]

+### Error handling
+Although exceptions are supported in JavaScript and they can be used to communicate an error, due to asynchronous concept of Node.js it can be a bad idea.
+According to Node.js best practices following error handling is introduced in GearmaNode.

+#### Synchronous errors
+A synchronous code returns an `Error` object if something goes wrong.
+This happens mostly in input value validation.

+#### Asynchronous errors
+In asynchronous code an error event will be emitted via `EventEmitter` on corresponding object if something goes wrong.
+This happens mostly by network communication or if a gearman service fails.

 ## Tests